swcarpentry/python-novice-gapminder/episodes/03-types-conversion.md

 > ~~~
 > {: .output}
 >
-> If the conversion doesn't make sense, however, an error message will occur
+> If the conversion doesn't make sense, however, an error message will occur.
 >
 > ~~~
 > print("string to float:", float("Hello world!"))